bsmith89/midas2-wiki/SNV-Module.md

    Population SNV analysis **restricts attention to "sufficiently well" covered species in "sufficiently many" samples**.

-   To be specific, a given <species, sample> pair will only be kept if it has more than 40% horizontal genome coverage (`--genome_coverage`) and 5X vertical genome coverage (`--genome_depth`).
-Furthermore, only "sufficiently prevalent" species with "sufficiently many" (`--sample_counts`) would be included for the population SNV analysis.
+   To be specific, a given <species, sample> pair will only be kept if it has more than 40% horizontal genome coverage (`genome_coverage`) and 5X vertical genome coverage (`genome_depth`).
+Furthermore, only "sufficiently prevalent" species with "sufficiently many" (`sample_counts`) would be included for the population SNV analysis.
 Therefore, different species may have different lists of relevant samples.

 2. **<site, relevant sample> selection**